moonwolf001/Lazarus_Pascal_English/README.md

 ### Lazarus SQL DB with SQLite3 (Book300)

 Lazarus IDE is one of the best solution to develop DB application.
 This book guides you to solve initial issues when create SQLDB application.
+By the end of this book, you can create basic DB Application.

 - **Author**: MoonWolf
 - **Year**: 2024